 MXML

-The MXML language, as part of the Apache Flex framework, is used for describing UI components in an intuitive way.
-ShockScript uses XML expressions similiar to what is known as ECMAScript for XML (E4X) which implementations may use similiarly to MXML.
+The MXML language, as part of the Apache Flex framework, was used for describing UI components in an intuitive way.
+ShockScript uses XML expressions semantically similiar to the React.js + JSX technologies, but designed to feel close to MXML in readability.

-The following demonstrates a basic UI component in Jet Engine:
+The following demonstrates a basic UI component implemented in Jet+Spot:

 package com.business.components {